Zero feet to Lake Michigan. Make sure you don’t fall in.

 Modeling lake dynamics and how contaminants move through the system.

 Predicting rainfall down to the square kilometer or the next 100 year storm.
 Interpreting the vast quantities of data that come from DNA sequencing.
 Freshwater research often requires the creation of complex models or the use of large data sets to understand intricate interactions of numerous actors.
-That is why the new addition to the School of Freshwater Sciences research building is equipped with several data visualization laboratories that allow these models to be visually displayed and interacted with in real time.
+The School of Freshwater Sciences research building is equipped with several data visualization laboratories that allow these models to be visually displayed and interacted with in real time.

 Faculty Research Labs